wperitz/No-Reservations-Understanding-Consumer-Behavior-in-the-Hotel-Industry/Deliverables/README.md

-# Deliverable
+# Deliverables

-Project deliverables, including a final report and presention to communicate our process and findings.
+Project deliverables- including a final report and presention to communicate our process and findings.